klei1984/max/defects.md

 - Stealth action of an infiltrator should not be prohibited due to chance to success ratios when the target unit is already disabled.
 - `TaskAttack` tasks should not be created at all to target alien derelicts at expert or tougher difficulty levels while the team does not have infiltrators available as other units are not allowed to attack them anyways.<br><br>

-185. There are several units that reach above 255 hit points when they are fully developed.
+185. **[Fixed]** There are several units that reach above 255 hit points when they are fully developed.
 The game stores unit hits as `unsigned char` which can only hold values between 0 - 255.
 To fix this limitation the save file format version needs to be updated.

 186. **[Fixed]** The TaskDump task has a member function (cseg01:0005032F) to check whether a unit is in its own control and if so remove it and eventually the task itself from the task manager as the task has no more use after it has no unit to dump.
 In corner cases the function could dereference null which leads to segmentation faults on modern operating systems.
 A TaskDump task cannot be created without a valid TaskMove task, but evidence shows that due to defect 209 the managed unit as well as the TaskMove task could be set to nullptr without destroying the TaskDump task itself.
 The proposed defect fix is to make the member function less error prone by testing for the invalid use case where the TaskMove object could be null.